Kreswell/kreswell.github.io/_posts/2019-01-15-FeedReaderTest.md

 tags: [test]
 ---

 This is a test of getting data from an RSS feed of a published Google spreadsheet and writing it to a table.
+Updated at 16:42.

 <table style="width:100%;white-space:nowrap;overflow:auto;" id="runtable"></table>
-<table style="width:100%;white-space:nowrap;overflow:auto;" id="caltable"></table>
+<table style="white-space:nowrap;overflow-x:auto;" id="caltable"></table>

 <script>
   function displayContent(json) {